NickAmvazas/Muse_2_Project/README.md

 - __Gyroscope & Accelerometer Sensors__: The device is equipped with Gyroscope & Accelerometer sensors giving data in 3-axis __X,Y,Z__ with sampling rate of __52 Hz__.<br>

 <br>
-You can find more technical specifications about Muse 2 devices at [Muse_Technical_Specs](https://www.eegsales.com/Shared/images/General%20Use/PDF%20Files/Muse_Technical_Specs.pdf), [Muse 2](https://choosemuse.com/products/muse-2).
+You can find more technical specifications about Muse 2 devices at https://www.eegsales.com/Shared/images/General%20Use/PDF%20Files/Muse_Technical_Specs.pdf, https://choosemuse.com/products/muse-2.
 ________________________________________________________________
 ## Requirements